THE FAMILY OF FLORENCE WOOD (1881 - 1945)

 | Harry SPEED | 23 | M | Sheffield, York, England | Br in law | Pocket Blade maker (?) |

+Note: The 1891 Census form for the area is not very clear at all.
 The other interesting point is that I could not find any trace of HARRIET SPEED my great great great grandmother in the 1891 Census.
 This means she must have died in the intervening ten years.

-There is a reference in the GRO Registers - Sheffield for the December quarter of 1885 in which the death of a HARRIET SPEED is recorded (Vol 9c Page 223).
+There is a reference in the GRO Registers - Sheffield for the December quarter of 1885 in which the death of a HARRIET SPEED is recorded (Volume 9c Page 223).
 To confirm this there is also a record of a burial in Sheffield's City Road Cemetery

 Speed, Harriet (Widow, age 56).